 Most people with Lyme disease can be treated effectively with oral antibiotics over a period of two to three weeks.
-Untreated, the disease can affect the nervous system, heart, and joints.

 Lyme disease is diagnosed when the symptoms develop following time spent outdoors in an area where infected ticks are known to live.
 The doctor may support the diagnosis with the results of laboratory tests.